Cancer of the cervix

 However, even if you develop CIN or CGIN, the chances of it developing into cervical cancer are very small and if the changes are discovered during cervical screening, treatment is highly successful.

 The fact that HPV infection is very common but cervical cancer is relatively uncommon would seem to suggest that only a very small proportion of women are vulnerable to the effects of a HPV infection.
-There appear to be additional risk factors that affect an individual’s chance of developing cervical cancer.
+There appear to be additional risk factors that affect a woman's chance of developing cervical cancer.

 Known risk factors include:

-- smoking - women who smoke are twice as likely to get cervical cancer than non-smokers; this may be due to harmful effects of chemicals found in tobacco on the cells of the cervix
+- smoking - women who smoke are twice as likely to get cervical cancer than women who don't; this may be due to harmful effects of chemicals found in tobacco on the cells of the cervix

 - having a weakened immune system - which can be the result of taking certain medications, such as immunosuppressants, which are used to stop the body rejecting donated organs, or as a result of a condition such as HIV/AIDS

 - taking the oral contraceptive pill for more than five years - women who do this are thought to have twice the risk of developing cervical cancer than those who do not take the pill